-So I just decided to make a big batch of buttercream frosting, color some of it, and fill the cupcakes with some colored frosting.
+So I just decided to make a big batch of buttercream frosting, color some of it, and fill the Gender Reveal Cupcakes with some colored frosting.

 This is an easy and wonderful buttercream recipe.
 Just beat the butter until it’s light and fluffy (no the butter amount is not a typo).
 Then add in the powdered sugar, vanilla, and cream and continue to beat it until it has the consistency of frosting.
 You can add more cream or powdered sugar until it gets thick, but you should be able to pipe it out obviously.

-Here’s the method I used to fill the cupcakes.
+Here’s the method I used to fill the Gender Reveal Cupcakes.
 It’s a bit of work and patience is a virtue, but it works really well and looks awesome.

 Basically, color a small amount of the frosting (about a cup) and then use a serrated knife to cut a small circle out of the center of each cupcake.
 Put a dot of colored frosting in the hole, then replace the top of the cupcake.
 You might need to cut a bit off the round so it fits snugly.